-A front wheel drive sports car?
+A front-wheel drive sports car?
 From Lotus?
-It was the only front wheel drive car ever produced by Lotus and after a $50MM research and development investment by parent-company-at-the-time General Motors, the M100 Elan’s handling prowess by most critics was undeniable.
+It was the only front-wheel drive car ever produced by Lotus and after a $50MM research and development investment by parent-company-at-the-time General Motors, the M100 Elan’s handling prowess by most critics was undeniable.
 At the press launch, Autocar magazine described the new Elan as “the quickest point to point car available”.
 Some reviewers at the time actually found the handling too secure and predictable compared to a rear-wheel-drive car.
-Even in 2018, Mike Brewer of Velocity Channel’s Wheeler Dealers show described the version they reworked as the finest handling front wheel drive bar none.
+Even in 2018, Mike Brewer of Velocity Channel’s Wheeler Dealers show described the version they reworked as the finest handling front-wheel drive bar none.

-The M100 Elan used a 1,588 cc double overhead camshaft (DOHC) 16-valve four cylinder Isuzu motor (another company owned by GM at the time) that Lotus engineers tweaked with a turbocharger to deliver 162 hp.
+The M100 Elan used a 1,588 cc double overhead camshaft (DOHC) 16-valve four-cylinder Isuzu motor (another company owned by GM at the time) that Lotus engineers tweaked with a turbocharger to deliver 162 hp.
 That was enough power for the car to achieve mid-six-second acceleration times and a top speed of 137mph.
 Despite its good looks and favorable handling, the $34,000 base price was a hard-to-swallow $20,000 premium over the highly acclaimed MA Mazda Miata that ironically was fashioned after the original Elan.
-Consequently, the M100 Elan remains a very rare site on roads today with only 3,855 produced between 1989 and 1992.
+Consequently, the M100 Elan remains a very rare sight on roads today with only 3,855 produced between 1989 and 1992.